 The Role of Medical Intervention in Weight Loss

 Medical intervention can play a crucial role in the weight loss journey for individuals struggling with obesity or overweight, especially when lifestyle changes alone have proven insufficient.
-Depending on the individual’s health status and weight loss goals, several medical options are available to support weight loss efforts.
 These interventions can range from prescription medications to surgical procedures, each with unique benefits and considerations.

 1. Prescription Medications